-The interrupting subordinate clause has a special name, embedded, to differentiate it from a regular subordinate clause.
+A subordinate clause that interrupts another subordinate clause has a special name, embedded, to differentiate it from a regular subordinate clause.
 The clause that has another clause embedded within it is called matrix (to differentiate it from the main clause).

 Integral, Peripheral & Parenthetical Clauses